 Peru: buying rainforest for a protected area

-A cocoa corporation is currently clearing rainforest land in the middle of the Peruvian Amazon for a vast industrial plantation – against the will of local villagers.
-They want to rescue their environment and urgently need our support to buy rainforest land for a protected area.
-Let's help them keep the land out of the hands of the cocoa barons.
+A cocoa corporation is clearing rainforest land in the middle of the Peruvian Amazon for a vast industrial plantation – against the will of local villagers.
+They urgently need our support to buy rainforest land for protected areas to block the expansion of the plantation.
+Help them keep the forest out of the hands of the cocoa barons.

 The remote village of Tamshiyacu lies deep in the Amazon rainforest – the river is its only link to the outside world.
 For generations, its residents have lived in and with the forest, planting fruits and vegetables on small plots along its edges and keeping a few chickens and pigs.
 It was enough for a simple, sustainable life.

 But in May 2013, everything changed for Tamshiyacu’s families: Cacao del Norte Peru, a plantation company, started clearing nearby rainforest for an industrial-scale cocoa monoculture.

-In response, the people of Tamshiyacu devised a solution to limit the destruction caused by the plantation – they want to buy rainforest land and have it legally recognized as a protected area.
+In response, the people of Tamshiyacu devised a solution to limit the destruction caused by the plantation – they founded a conservation NGO, ACELPA (Asociación Civil el Puente de la Amistad).

 A donation of ten euros is enough to purchase and protect up to 300 square meters of Amazon rainforest.
 That includes the cost of surveying and legal formalities, as well as managing, conserving and patrolling the protected areas.